Western Australia Trip. Day 7: Busselton & Yallingup

 Inside the Shelter Brewing Co

-A portion that is more than enough for 3 of us
+The portion was more than enough for the three of us.

 Walking through the cave was like stepping into another world.
 The limestone formations are stunning, with stalactites and stalagmites creating incredible shapes everywhere you look.
 It’s easy to understand why this spot is so special to locals.
 The pathways inside are well-lit, making it safe and accessible for families.
 We took our time exploring while listening to explanations about the cave’s history and geology.
 It was fascinating for us—the formations look magical in photos!